 Don’t confuse 25k sessions with pageviews.
-Pageviews are How many pages were viewed in total for the month.
-So if one website visitor clicks on a link to read my post about how I got 10,000 pageviews my 4th month blogging and then clicks a link inside that post to read about my updated February blog income report and how I earned $5,350, that counts as two pageviews….but only one session.
+Pageviews are how many pages were viewed in total for the month.
+So if one website visitor clicks on a link to read my post about how I got 10,000 pageviews my 4th month blogging.
+The visitor then clicks a link inside that post to read about my updated February blog income report and how I earned $5,350, which counts as two pageviews….but only one session.

 Monumetric, however, only requires 10,000 pageviews to be accepted into their program.
 This is so much more attainable for a new blogger (or even someone who’s been struggling to get to the 25k sessions required for Mediavine).